RawTherapee/RawPedia/content/Local_Adjustments/index.md

 - A Tone Response Curve with a Gamma slider for adjusting the highlights and a Slope slider for the shadows.
-- Two additional sliders or settings - checkbox or combobox (Source Data Adjustments - SDA) - for adjusting the midtones and the highlights :
+- Two additional sliders or settings - checkbox or combobox (Source Data Adjustments - SDA) - for adjusting the midtones and the highlights:
   - Midtones
   - Highlight Attenuation & RGB Channels
-    - Ev based : which can be used to soften strong highlights with Ev values between 0 and +12.
+    - Ev based: which can be used to soften strong highlights with Ev values between 0 and +12.
     - Gamma based (Source Data Adjustments): Can be used to soften strong highlights by using the Mean Scene luminance Yb% of an asymptotic polynomial function.
-    - Slope based (Source Data Adjustments) : Combine Gamma based with a tone mapping function using Slope.
+    - Slope based (Source Data Adjustments): Combine Gamma based with a tone mapping function using Slope.
 The system is capable of restoring 23 to 24 Ev.
 The Slope slider allows you to adjust the balance between the shadows and the highlights.
 The Scene value of